 26. It’s going crazy with your image formats

 iOS 11 signals Apple’s commitment to a newer image format: HEIC.
 This new file type compresses images more than JPEG, so your images won’t take up as much space on your device.
 But not every device out there supports HEIC, and Apple knows this.
 To make it easier for Apple users to share their photos with others, iOS may convert them to JPEG when they’re sent, or even if they’re being uploaded online.
 If this frequent file-type swapping is a nuisance, you can disable it by either stopping the conversion from HEIC to JPEG, or by having your device take photos as JPEG files instead.

-Unfortunately, no one can use Animoji right now.
-There’s no fix for this at the moment.
-The new animated emoji that allow you to have an emoji mimic the movements and expressions of your face relies on Apple’s facial recognition technology, and that’s only available on the iPhone X. If you desperately want to use Animoji, the only fix is to get an iPhone X, but it’s not available until November.
+Unfortunately, that just means you don't have an iPhone X. The new animated emoji that allow you to have an emoji mimic the movements and expressions of your face relies on Apple’s facial recognition technology, and that’s only available on the iPhone X. If you desperately want to use Animoji, the only fix is to spend about $1,000 and get an iPhone X or ask to borrow a friend's.

 iOS 11 has come along with updates to the way Siri speaks, making her sound more natural and less robotish.
 This will hopefully be nothing but an improvement, and if you don’t like it, there’s not much you can do besides sticking with the old iOS.
 On the other hand, if Siri now has a man’s voice, it may be that you didn’t realize this has been an option in iOS for some time.
 If someone else was playing around in your phone and switch Siri’s voice, you should easily be able to go back into your device’s settings and set Siri to have whichever voice you were using before (or perhaps try out some new ones).